NGEET/fates-tutorial/docs/source/docker_introduction.md

 NB_USER=jovyan
 ```

-Using a text editor of your choice, open the file and follow the instructions within updating its contents as approprite, making sure to save a copy of your changes as a new file named `.env`.
+Using a text editor of your choice, open the file and follow the instructions within updating its contents as appropriate, making sure to save a copy of your changes as a new file named `.env`.

 ### 4. Test start the tutorial containers